jianweilu/rhomewek/README.md

 <!-- badges: end -->

+This is an assignment for the Course 3 : Building R Packages.
-The goal of FARS\_functions is to …
+The goal of FARS\_functions is to analyze FARS data

 ## Installation